When you visit an orthodontist to correct crooked or misaligned teeth, you get anxious to know, “Do braces hurt?“

 When you visit your orthodontist to put on braces, you may become more afraid than any other within the course of orthodontic treatment.
 But, do braces hurt When you first get them?

-You don’t feel pain when your orthodontist attaches braces on your teeth.
+You don’t feel pain when your orthodontist attaches braces to your teeth.
 You may feel slightly uncomfortable.

 Just lie down on the dental chair and cooperate with your orthodontist.
 He or she will use various dental instruments to attach the braces.
 First, you get molar bands on the back teeth.